SWSPHN Antenatal Shared Care Program

 • Promote communication between GPs and the participating hospitals

-To provide ANSC to pregnant women who are giving birth in South West Sydney Local Health District hospitals, GPs must be recognised as an ANSC provider.
+To provide ANSC to pregnant women who are giving birth in South Western Sydney Local Health District hospitals, GPs must be recognised as an ANSC provider.
 To become a recognised provider, a GP completes the application and attends a mandatory ANSC orientation session.

 To maintain ANSC recognition GPs must complete 3 hours of pregnancy-related continuous professional development (CPD) each year.
 Evidence of CPD attendance is to be provided to SWSPHN.

-The February 2024 issue of the Baby Monitor is now available
+The November 2024 issue of the Baby Monitor is now available

-Issue 20 of the Baby Monitor, the SWSPHN Antenatal Shared Care newsletter, is now available to download.
+Issue 23 of the Baby Monitor, the SWSPHN Antenatal Shared Care newsletter, is now available to download.
 You can access it here or from the newsletter folder in the documents section.

 Quick Link to HealthPathways